askerlee/segtran/README.md

 `python3 test3d.py --task brats --split all --bs 5 --ds 2019valid --net segtran --attractors 1024 --translayers 1 --cpdir ../model/segtran-brats-2019train-01170142 --iters 8000`

 *Arguments:*

+--net: which type of model to use.
+Currently three 3D segmentation models can be chosen from. `unet`: 3D U-Net. `vnet`: V-Net. `segtran`: Squeeze-and-Expansion transformer for segmentation.

+--bb: A commonly used 3D backbone is `i3d` (default).

 `--attractors`: the number of attractors in the Squeezed Attention Block.